moso/hyper-pocillo-controls/README.md

 # hyper-pocillo-controls
-Pretty Pocillo-themed window controls for [hyper](https://github.com/zeit/hyper).
+Pocillo-themed window controls for [Hyper](https://github.com/zeit/hyper).

-A plugin that makes the close, minimize and maximize buttons look like the [Pocillo GTK Theme](https://github.com/UbuntuBudgie/pocillo-gtk-theme) window controls.
-This plugin has been thoroughly tested in Ubuntu and Windows 10, and works with both `v1.4.8` (latest stable) and the `v2.0.0` canary versions.
+A plugin that makes the close, minimize, and maximize buttons look like the [Pocillo GTK Theme](https://github.com/UbuntuBudgie/pocillo-gtk-theme) window controls, replacing the Windows 10-themed window controls.
+This plugin has been thoroughly tested in Ubuntu and Windows 10, and works with both `v1.4.8` (old stable) and the `v2.0.0` canary and stable versions.

 Based on the [Pocillo GTK Theme](https://github.com/UbuntuBudgie/pocillo-gtk-theme) source, this plugin aims to match the built-in theme shipped with [Ubuntu Budgie](https://ubuntubudgie.org) 18.04 LTS.
 You're ~welcome~ encouraged to fork this project and modify it if you need to tinker with the colors, or create a PR if I missed something that needs fixing.

-This plugin is heavily inspired by my other window controls project for hyper: [hyper-arc-dark-controls](https://github.com/moso/hyper-arc-dark-controls), which is why you'll see a lot of similar code between those two projects.
+This plugin is heavily inspired by my other window controls project for Hyper: [hyper-arc-dark-controls](https://github.com/moso/hyper-arc-dark-controls), which is why you'll see a lot of similar code between those two projects.

 ![screenshot](https://dev.moso.io/hyper/hyper-pocillo-controls/screenshot.png)

 ### Note

-This plugin is designed to work perfectly with the `hyperterm-atom-dark`-theme.
-While it also integrates fine with vanilla-themed hyper, I cannot take every theme and plugin into account.
+Besides theming the window controls, this plugin is also theming the window header of the Hyper window.
+And while it's designed to work perfectly with the `hyperterm-atom-dark`-theme, it also integrates fine with vanilla-themed Hyper.
+However, I cannot take every theme and plugin into account.
 If the plugin doesn't look great on `xyz`-theme, then please do create an issue and I will look into it.
 But since I don't own a Mac, I cannot test the plugin on every OS, although it's been tested on Linux and Windows 10 which is what I have available.

-**Beta status**: Since Ubuntu Budgie 18.04 LTS hasn't been released yet (as of March 2018), this plugin remains in beta until release, as there might be pending changes.

 ### Changelog

+**1.0.0**
+- Stable release
+- Documentation changes

 **1.0.0-beta**
 - Added check for `showWindowControls: 'left'` ([`5cb13e8`](https://github.com/moso/hyper-pocillo-controls/commit/5cb13e8a8541250a1c04efb797cf7a4847eed28e)).